grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 </CodeGroup>

-### Check for response body size
+## Check for response body size

-If you want to verify that the response to a request that k6 sends is of a certain size, you can use a check for that like this:
+If you want to verify the size of the response body, you can use a check like this:

 <CodeGroup lineNumbers={[true]}>